s-fukuzawaa/InstagramClone/README.md

 The following **additional** features are implemented:

 - [x] User can upload or take a picture of their profile photo
+- [x] User gets alerted for not entering the correct credentials

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):